(4:27) What is the Difference between Major and Minor Sins?

 Minor sins could be promising a friend you would go with them but then not bothering.
 They are small things where you have lightly wronged someone by your words.

-A major sin is any which appears specifically in the Qur’an or hadith with a prescribed penalty and is punishable by hell. thing which has hellfire as punishment.
-It is not just forbidden but punishable.
+A major sin is any which appears specifically in the Qur’an or hadith which is not just forbidden, but has a prescribed penalty and is punishable by hell.

 Al Qurtubi wrote: